Need Help? Give us a call.

 Maybe it was the fastest way to get some much-needed money for your business’s cash flow, or maybe it was the only way you could borrow at the time.
 Whatever the case, one thing is for sure: your merchant cash advance (MCA) isn’t ideal.
-Here are 5 key points on why and how you might want to consider refinancing your merchant cash advance.
+Here are 5 key points on why and how you might go about refinancing a merchant cash advance.

 A merchant cash advance is just borrowing money against your credit card receivables.
 A lender gives you a lump sum, and in return you pay back a percentage of your daily credit card sales until you’ve paid back the lump sum, plus a fee based on a cash advance is just borrowing money against your credit card receivables.
 A lender gives you a lump sum, and in return you pay back a percentage of your daily credit card sales until you’ve paid back the lump sum, plus a fee based on a factor rate ranging anywhere from 1.1 to 1.5.
 But don’t be fooled: factor rates aren’t the same as Annual Percentage Rate (APRs), and you could end up with what amounts to an annual interest rate of a whopping 100% or more.